 Artie showed artistic talent as a child, and during his high school years he decided to pursue a career as an artist.
 Artie's work was published in his high school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.
 In 1968 he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as a co-editor.
 In 1969, at his high school in Colorado Springs, Artie recruited other student artists and writers to create their own small magazine, and in January, 1969, the first issue of Platinum Toad appeared.
 Printed on the school's duplicator, it included poems by co-editor Tom Haber, a cover and other artwork by Artie, comics by George Laws, a short story by Martha Ann Kennedy, and assorted artwork by Darrel Anderson and George Laws.

-The original ARG! website was launched in December, 1995 on AOL.
-In July, 1996 the Artie.com domain was acquired, and it quickly became one of the most popular animation sites on the Web, getting up to 600 million hits each year.
+The original ARG! website was launched in December, 1995 on America Online (AOL).
+In July, 1996 the Artie.com domain was acquired, and it quickly became one of the most popular animation sites on the Web, getting up to 600 million page views each year.
 In 2005-2006, the site got one billion hits in 20 months.
 In November, 2018, ARG!
-Cartoon Animation sold Artie.com to Armando Kirwin's company Artie, Inc. and established ArtieStick.com as its replacement.
+Cartoon Animation sold Artie.com to Artie, Inc. and established ArtieStick.com as its replacement.

-The ARG! studio has created more than 40,000 original digital animations for its 700+ clients.
-Artie continues to work full-time as producer and director at ARG! and part-time as animation instructor at ICTC.
+In its first 28 years, the ARG! studio created more than 40,000 original digital animations for its 700+ commercial clients.
+But in 2022, Artie decided to change course and stop taking contracts for animation production.
+He just wanted to produce original Artie Stick animations from now on.
+Artie continues to work full-time as producer and director at ARG!

 "Good animation is not produced by machines or software.
 It is created by people who have studied life drawing for years, and understand how things look and how they move."